Horni Signal Mfg. Corp.

 This page documents the traffic signals made by Horni Signal Manufacturing Corp. of Newark, NJ and New York, NY.
 Horni manufactured all sorts of mechanical equipment for civilian traffic control, fire safety, and for military applications from 1924 to 1947.

-The Horni Type 250 (mid 1920s)
+The Type 250 Signal (mid 1920s)

-I am not sure if the single-section beacons in the drawings below were referred to as “Type 250” or not, but they are of a similar size and shape.
+I am not sure if the single-section beacons in the drawings above were referred to as “Type 250” or not, but they are of a similar size and shape.
 The door/visors are certainly more “trimmed down”.
 The stanchion in the drawing on the right shows a 4-section stack with an accurate depiction of the lenses – the top section being red all-around, which I assume was used for a night time or ad-hoc all-way flashing STOP.

-The Horni Type 950 (mid 1920s)
+The Type 950 Signal (mid 1920s)

 The Type 950 referred to an entire ornamental signal stanchion with a built-in multi-directional signal comprised of single-bulb sections and unusual, truncated Fresnel-type lenses.
 The Type 950 had a unique design that appeared like a fixed-face unit, but allowed for adjustable aim.
 This ornamental design filled a niche for scenic boulevards like Ocean Ave in Asbury Park.